PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 </table>

 # Open Questions
 To be accurate, the 2 layer algorithm must learn the functionality of the 1 layer algorithm **and** learn additional functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
 How does it implement this?

 The 2 layer algorithm with 30K training batches has a final training loss of 0.000000002.
 Is the algorithm 100% accurate?
+This is hard to prove either way.
+CoLab Part14 successfully performs 1,000,000 additions with zero errors.

 ## What model parts are doing useful calculations?